Compliance

 Any scope of work needs a range of perspectives and skills to accomplish a particular goal.
 That's where governance comes in to organize the people, processes, and technology behind the project.
 A best practice when establishing a governance framework is to enlist a Center of Excellence (CoE).
 The CoE will typically include key stakeholders from sales and operations roles, along with an executive sponsor who is responsible for establishing the vision, roles, and responsibilities.
 Any significant change that will transform a business system should be vetted and prioritized within the CoE.

 Centers of Excellence encompass different roles in an organization.
 The CoE is responsible for managing software changes to enable your company to do new things faster and refine existing things that may need to change with the times.
 The CoE acts as a governing body to coordinate stakeholders, prioritize initiatives, and make sure changes are developed and migrated efficiently and securely to prevent unwanted disruptions that can put the company at risk.
 This in turn helps keep the team responsible for executing changes focused so they can move quickly to keep up with the demands of your business.
+The range of perspectives within the CoE can normally be found within the following groups:

 These are the people who do the work to change your Salesforce org, and they are responsible for managing these changes across your broader integrated system landscape.
-Since they are the ones who make the system changes happen, they need to be engaged with new tools features available from Salesforce via Trailhead, Success Communities, and other resources.
+Since they're the ones who make the system changes happen, they need to be engaged with new tools features available from Salesforce via Trailhead, Success Communities, and other resources.
 Members of this group will be able to understand business requirements and determine an appropriate technical solution for users.

 Business units